 Alternatively you may consider pursuing a postgraduate degree in Criminal Justice or Law, or a career that is not directly concerned with policing e.g. roles within the armed services, prison service, social work or criminal justice-related roles within the Civil Service.

-Successful completion of the BA (Hons) programme, which includes achievement of the Certificate in Knowledge of Policing, does not in itself provide any guarantee of recruitment as a trainee Police Constable.
+Successful completion of the BA (Hons) programme does not in itself provide any guarantee of recruitment as a trainee Police Constable.

 Each police force within England and Wales sets out its own recruitment process and selection policy and entry requirements vary from force to force.
 You are therefore strongly advised to check the specific requirements of your chosen force prior to undertaking study.